Snowshoeing in the Wild – This is how we do, yeah.

 Nellim is about 40km away from the city, Ivalo, and it’s less than 10 km away from the Finnish-Russian border.
 Settling around the Lake Inari, people there claimed the chances of catching the Northern Lights are 99%.

 While aurora hunt was nocturnal, it didn’t mean Lapland travelers are out of ideas during the day (although daylight is merely a few hours a day).
 Lots of activities and events are available for hotel guests to sign up to make the most of their stay (with or without the northern lights).

-My favourite activity always involves animals and nature J; I suppose Husky Safari is one of the most popular and signature activities for Lapland travelers.
+My favorite activity always involves animals and nature J; I suppose Husky Safari is one of the most popular and signature activities for Lapland travelers.

-The furry fluffy huskies were so energetic and they were excited to run.
-Usually, two persons were assigned for one sledge; one passenger sat at the front, and the other stood at the back, controlling the speed by stepping on the brakes.
+The furry fluffy Huskies were so energetic and they were excited to run.
+Usually, two persons were assigned for one sled; one passenger sat at the front, and the other stood at the back, controlling the speed by stepping on the brakes.

-Each sledge was pulled by 4-6 huskies and they were all well-trained to follow the guide at the front without derail or delay.
+Each sled was pulled by 4-6 huskies and they were all well-trained to follow the guide at the front without derail or delay.
 Once their strings were untied they would just ‘go’.
-Besides, the first few hundred meters within the husky site was bumpy and so the driver needed to maintain control and keep the sledge steady.
-Once the sledge reached the lake, it’s a completely different world.
-Enjoy the breathtaking scenery of frozen Lake Inari, but pay attention in case the doggies ran too close to the sledge at front.
+Besides, the first few hundred meters within the husky site was bumpy and so the driver needed to maintain control and keep the sled steady.
+Once the sled reached the lake, it’s a completely different world.
+Enjoy the breathtaking scenery of frozen Lake Inari, but pay attention in case the doggies ran too close to the sled at front.

 Snowshoeing and Trekking